vimalavinisha/angular2-image-popup/CONTRIBUTING.md

 7. `cd dist && lite-server` => if everything is ok (also in browser's console), kill the process and go to the next step
 8. `cd ../../..`

-# F. Run universal example
+# E. Run universal example
 1. `cd examples/universal`
 2. `npm run start` => if everything is ok (also in browser's console), kill the process and go to the next step
 3. `npm run build:dev`